May 23 – 25, 2017 – Catskills –

 We start with March Brown emergers and move to caddis and then back again.
 TLo has a good day with multiple fish, the largest being a 19” Brown.
 I was less fortunate, missing strikes and ripping lips.
 One good one, late in the day, who opened the hook to escape and finally a respectable Brown in the dark.
 It was a beautiful day that ended at almost 9:30 at Long Eddy.

-(When you fish with Joe Demalderis you genuinely feel like you’er fishing with a buddy.
-Just three guys in a boat on the river.
-If you want to give him a try you will have to wait until July as he is booked solid.
-Call early for a summer or fall outing.)
+(When you fish with Joe Demalderis its just three guys in a boat on the river, comfortable.
+If you want to give him a try call early as he is often booked solid.)

 TLo left before I woke as he has a meeting in the Bronx to get to.
 East Branch is my chosen river and the Flats the destination.
 I pass by Roger’s Pool and it looks like he is renting platform tents this year.
-I’ll have to stop by to see what’s up, but continue to the Flats.
-Rain is in the air but not annoying enough to stop me.
+I’ll have to stop by to see what’s up, but continue on Rt.
+30. Rain is in the air but not annoying enough to stop me.
 I walk up to the top of the public water.
 You know you are there when you see this sign:

-The benefit of the Flats is you can see what is happening.
+The benefit of this water is you can see what is happening.
 For a couple of hundred yards, if a fish is rising, you can see it.
 Of course catching a fish in water this flat and still is another story.
 I wade out up to my ankles and watch.

 A fellow comes by and the rain increases.
 We watch from our perches.
 I side step down a ways and focus on an eddy across from me, now thigh high in the river.
 I think I see some movement but with the rain it is hard to confirm.
 I wait and watch.
 I am alone again and there is a rise, a slurp actually.
 I put on a tandem emerger/spinner and toss it in 2 -3 times.
 I go back to watching.

 Another rise, one of more conviction, the fish showing me his head and making rings that are visible, even in the rain.
-I switch to a caddis and toss it in.
+Switch to a caddis and toss it in.
 Then again.
 The rain is really coming down now.
-One more toss and I move to the bank.
-I don’t want to leave but something is telling me it is the right thing to do.
+One more toss and move to the bank.
+Don’t want to leave but something is telling me it is the right thing to do.
 I move down and look for a tree to huddle under.
 An old willow is there.

 As I stand under its barely protective leaves I am taken by its character.
 So this is what Disney saw as his creators drew those spooky trees.
 I am thinking of its age, the knobby trunk and creepy branches.
 It entrances me.